 One of the biggest features Spotify announced at their 2023 Stream On event was a new mobile interface built for deeper discovery.
 Much like TikTok or Instagram, there’s a vertical scroll that allows users to explore new album covers, short canvas clips or recommended podcasts.
 This fundamental change in the product interface reflects an overall shift towards a more discovery-focused model, where users not only listen to music they like but also find new songs and albums that are similar to their listening tastes.

 One thing is clear: Spotify is no longer just a music streaming platform.
-With this new interface, Spotify is borrowing elements from TikTok, Instagram and Youtube, thus turning Spotify into a holistic experience encompassing not only audio, but also short-form video, album art, and more.
+With this new interface, Spotify is borrowing elements from TikTok, Instagram, and Youtube, thus turning Spotify into a holistic experience encompassing not only audio, but also short-form video, album art, and more.

-It’s important to note that this more discovery-based approach may be Spotify’s attempt at solving the issue that they’ve been having with podcasts recently.
-Spotify acquired podcast production house Gimlet Media in 2019 for a reported $230 million, and purchased The Ringer network in 2020; all in all, Spotify spent over $1 billion as an investment into the podcast category.
 Despite the ambitious investment, Spotify’s podcasts are not yet profitable, and the platform only brought in roughly $215 million in revenue through podcasts in 2021.
 The benefit of the vertical scroll discovery format is that it gives users a new avenue to discover new content, and empowers creators to share and promote their content within the platform.
 Will this discovery model solve Spotify’s podcast problem?
 Only time will tell — but it was definitely a strategic move on their part.

 Price: The freemium model in action

-The challenge with a freemium model comes later at the retention stage, as Spotify would have to continually retain their paying customers to maintain their stream of subscription revenue.
-Spotify has maintained an 85% retention rate, even despite their immense new user growth, demonstrating their strength in not only acquiring new users but also keeping them.
-At the heart of Spotify’s retention strategy is their ability to capitalize on the social and network effect on listening behaviors.
+At the heart of Spotify’s retention strategy is their ability to capitalize on the social and network effect of listening behaviors.
 Once a user subscribes to Spotify, they become part of a larger network of Spotify users, and they feel connected to that community through following a friend’s playlist, making blended playlists, or comparing their Spotify wrapped top artists.
-Once Spotify is able to give a user a sense of belonging, they are more likely to continue paying for the platform in order to continue to engage with others through the platform’s social sharing features.
+Once Spotify is able to give a user a sense of belonging, they’re more likely to continue paying for the platform in order to continue engaging with others through the platform’s social sharing features.

 Promotion: The art of engineered virality

-Since its launch in 2016, Spotify’s viral “Spotify Wrapped” marketing campaign has dominated online conversations and social media platforms come every December.
-The campaign was so popular that it became some sort of an annual tradition or a rite-of-passage for die-hard Spotify users.
-In addition to being widely shared on social media, Spotify Wrapped is also the subject of countless memes, satirizations and copycat recreations.
-It went from marketing campaign to viral social phenomenon, and quickly rose to its status as the prime example of engineered virality and the power of social media trends.
+In addition to being widely shared on social media, Spotify Wrapped is also the subject of countless memes, satirizations, and copycat recreations.
+It went from marketing campaign to viral social phenomenon and quickly rose to its status as the prime example of engineered virality and the power of social media trends.

-On the surface level, Spotify Wrapped was created with the goal of giving users an opportunity to better understand their music tastes, and celebrate a year of listening by looking back at their favorite songs, artists and genres; but that’s only the beginning of it.
-Spotify Wrapped was created with the behaviors of social sharing in mind.
-Spotify recognized that music is by nature something that people like to share and show off, so they took that natural instinct and turned it into a tool for engineered virality and rapid word of mouth.
 Every part of the Spotify Wrapped function was designed and optimized for social sharing: 9:16 image dimensions were ready for Instagram Story posts, colors were designed to be eye-catching and attention-grabbing, and “share” buttons were scattered throughout the entire experience.
 Every time a user shared their Spotify Wrapped on their story, they were directly contributing to the viral loop of social sharing by reminding their own follower network to do the same.

 Genius?
 Yes.
 Organic, cost-effective, and sustainable?
 Yes, yes, and also yes.

-Place: Expanding into the metaverse
+Place: Expanding beyond the app

-In terms of place, Spotify exists across any device that can access the app — be it a smartphone, laptop, smart speaker or voice-activated home assistant.
-With their expansion into the metaverse, Spotify pushes the boundaries of physical and digital spaces by creating a virtual universe to foster greater community and brand awareness.
-With Spotify island, the music streaming platform is no longer limited to its app itself; rather, it becomes a recognizable brand that transcends its functional manifestation.
+With Spotify Island, the music streaming platform was no longer limited to its app; rather, it became a recognizable brand that transcends its functional manifestation.
 Spotify Island is designed to be incredibly true to its brand, with lots of green, music easter eggs, and shapes and icons that users will recognize from the app’s interface.

 On Spotify Island, users can mingle with artists, complete interactive quests, and unlock exclusive content.
 By creating a space where artists and listeners can interact with each other and with the brand in a whole new way, Spotify is able to immerse users in the world of their holistic brand identity, no matter how and where they choose to listen to their music.